AlexFengCisco/WAE_Design_Addon/README.md

 >Sample code to make WAE Design addon integration,
 > addon.txt design format and style for addon, valid_options is variable constrain ,
- python code to handle options and design content , you may integrate WAE Design addon to any 3rd party applications ,NSO or other auyonation tools
+ python code to handle options and design content , you may integrate WAE Design addon to any 3rd party applications ,NSO or other automation tools

  >Exec python code by invoke WAE Design addon options , observe the result from WAE log window.
 ----